Comparing ReNew Energy Global (RNW) and Its Peers

 |2.01%

-This table compares ReNew Energy Global and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares ReNew Energy Global and its rivals revenue, earnings per share and valuation.

 |Gross Revenue